unification-com/mainchain/docs/join-testnet.md

 should output show that the node is running and connected.

+By default, any transactions you send via the `undcli` command will be sent via your local node (which was started using the `und start` command).
+You can use the `--node` flag with the `undcli` command to have it send to a public node instead.

 ## TestNet Faucet

 Our public TestNet has a faucet which can be used to obtain Test UND for